Limmen/cache_simulator/README.md

 * Webpack - Module bundler for JavaScript
 * EsLint - Linting utility for JavaScript
 * TravisCi - Continous integration service
+* Electron -  framework for creating native applications with web technologies like JavaScript, HTML, and CSS.

 ## Versioning

 [Semantic Versioning](http://semver.org/).
 For the versions available, see the [tags on this repository](https://github.com/Limmen/cache_simulator/tags).